MiloBuwalda/uva-prog-c/info/10 Syllabus.md

 up relative to your classmates but where you end up relative to yourself before you took this course.

-The course is *not* graded on a curve.
-The course does *not* have pre-determined cutoffs for final grades.
-Those less comfortable and somewhere in between are *not at a disadvantage* vis-à-vis those more comfortable.
-Each student's final grade is individually determined at term’s end after input from the assistants.
-Remarkable effort and upward trending do not go unnoticed.

 ## Books

 No books are required for this course.
 However, we do have a number of books available for you to read during office hours.
 You are welcome to pick up one of these and read them as a preparation for or review of one of the lectures.

-For those who like books anyway, here are some good suggestions:
+For those who would like to have their own book, here are some good
+suggestions:

 > **For Those Less Comfortable**
 >